elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectstypemanagementdefinition.icon.md

 ## SavedObjectsTypeManagementDefinition.icon property

-The icon name to display in the management table.
-If not defined, no icon will be displayed.
+The eui icon name to display in the management table.
+If not defined, the default icon will be used.

 <b>Signature:</b>